rackerlabs/technical-blog/content/blog/2022/2022-09-21-setup-autonomous-db-monitoring-in-omc/index.md

 categories:
     - Databases
     - Oracle

-metaTitle:"Setup Autonomous DB Monitoring in OMC"

-metaDescription: "This Blog will show you, how to setup a Autonomous Database Monitoring in Oracle Management Cloud."
-ogTitle: "Setup Autonomous DB Monitoring in OMC"
-ogDescription: "This Blog will show you, how to setup a Autonomous Database Monitoring in Oracle Management Cloud."
+metaTitle:"Setup Autonomous DB Monitoring in OMC" metaDescription:"This Blog will show you, how to setup a Autonomous Database Monitoring in Oracle Management Cloud." ogTitle:"Setup Autonomous DB Monitoring in OMC" ogDescription:"This Blog will show you, how to setup a Autonomous Database Monitoring in Oracle Management Cloud." slug:"setup-autonomous-db-monitoring-in-omc"
-slug: "setup-autonomous-db-monitoring-in-omc"

 ---